Earn cash back

 - Additional documents related to income, like child or spousal support, rental property income or gift funds

-- Begin your house hunting with confidence!
-You’ll know exactly which homes fit your budget and be ready to make an offer.
+With a pre-approval in hand, you’ll know which homes fit your budget and be ready to make an offer.

-After receiving your pre-approval, it's important to maintain stability in your financial situation.
-This helps ensure your pre-approval remains valid as you progress through the underwriting and closing process.
+After receiving your pre-approval, it’s important to maintain financial stability.
+This helps ensure your pre-approval remains valid.

 Continue Good Credit Habits